jfvilas/kubelog/docs/README.md

     Then, add a tab to your EntityPage (the 'if' is optional, you can keep the 'Kubelog' tab always visible if you prefer to do it that way).
     ````jsx
-    // Note: Add to any other Pages as well (e.g. defaultEntityPage and webSiteEntityPage)
+    // Note: Add to any other Pages as well (e.g. defaultEntityPage or webSiteEntityPage, for example)
     const serviceEntityPage = (
       <EntityLayout>
         {/* other tabs... */}